arya-upm/mVARbox/README.md

 # mVARbox

 mVARbox is a Matlab toolbox for uni/multivariate time series analysis in both time and frequency domains, with focus on mutivariate autoregressive (VAR) models.
+By using mVARbox, you will be able to, among others:

+- estimate auto/cross spectra from time series using different estimation methods (Welch, Blackman–Tukey, Daniell, etc.).
+- obtain optimal Autoregressive Models that reproduce a predefined target covariance/spectral structure.
+- generate synthetic time series from Autoregressive Models.
+- ...

-It is intended for educational and research purposes.
+mVARbox is intended for educational and research purposes.
 It has been developed by professors and students of the Rotary Wing and Wind Turbines ([ARYA](http://arya.dave.upm.es/)) unit of the Department of Aircraft and Space Vehicles (Universidad Politécnica de Madrid).

 mVARbox is free software and you can redistribute it and or modify it under the terms of the GNU General Public License (GPL) v3.

+## Start-up

+Add permanently the main folder of the toolbox to the matlab path.

+To start-up with mVARbox, type 'setmVARboxPath' to automatically add the whole toolbox to the matlab path.
+Once finished, type 'unsetmVARboxPath' to remove the toolbox from the path.

+mVARbox includes a number of well-documented examples in folder 'tutorials'.

+Please write to 'cristobaljose.gallego AT upm DOT es' to report bugs and provide feed-back.
+Future users will be very grateful.

 ## List of authors and mantainers:

-- Cristóbal J. Gallego Castillo (cristobaljose.gallego AT upm DOT es)
+- Cristóbal J. Gallego Castillo
 - Álvaro Cuerva Tejero
 - Óscar López García